Grand Canyon North Rim to the Columbia River Crossing

 Grand Canyon South Rim First View

-Once we made it to the popular Grand Canyon South Rim, we were able to pull into several of the panoramic spots along the Desert View Drive and see a totally different view of the Grand Canyon.
+Once we made it to the popular Grand Canyon South Rim, we were able to pull into several of the panoramic spots along the Desert View Drive.
+We saw a totally different view of the Grand Canyon.
 The Desert View Watchtower looked out over the South Rim.
-Where we had seen steep, sharp cliffs and narrow canyons on the North Rim, we now found broad and wide canyon vistas.
+Where we saw steep, sharp cliffs and narrow canyons on the North Rim, we now found broad and wide canyon vistas.

 We had decided to stay in the Grand Canyon Village at The Grand Hotel for a night so that we could spend more time exploring the South Rim in the morning.
 It was a good place to take a break and it gave us easy access back into the park early in the morning.
 With this 4th park entrance, we were now saving money by buying the annual National Park pass rather than buying single park passes.

 Hitting the popular Grand Canyon South Rim park early on an empty stomach was not a great idea.
-We managed to find a breakfast sandwich by the Visitors Centre but that would not hold us for long.
-In mid-October the parking lots were not full and we easily found a spot in Lot 1 that gave us access to both the Visitors Centre and the walking path along the rim.
+We managed to find a breakfast sandwich by the Visitors Centre.
+But that would not hold us for long.
+In mid-October the parking lots were not full and we easily found a spot in Lot 1.
+This gave us access to both the Visitors Centre and the walking path along the rim.

 We headed off to Mather Point and got our first full view of the South Rim.
-The sky was mostly cloudy for our walk along the rim so we did not get the full deep colour experience that you see in pictures of the Grand Canyon.
-Much of the canyon was in shadow and the lighted parts showed the shadows of the light clouds floating by.
+The sky was mostly cloudy for our walk along the rim.
+So we did not get the full deep colour experience that you see in pictures of the Grand Canyon.
+Much of the canyon was in shadow and the lighted parts showed the shadows of the light as clouds floated by.